-Program Length Tuition Credit Hours Motorcycle Technician 24 or 48 weeks \$17,675 72.0 Motorcycle Technology 36 weeks \$22,575 108.0 Marine Technology 24 or 48 weeks \$17,675 72.0 Materials Fee - \$750: Students will be charged a Materials Fee.
-A refund for the Materials Fee will be calculated in accordance with federal and state refund policies upon the student's early departure from class with any unearned portion returned.
-This fee will be for students beginning in November 2008 and any future starts.
-Effective date: October 1, 2008
+Program Length Tuition Credit Hours Motorcycle Technology 36 weeks \$22,575 108.0 Marine Specialist 36 weeks \$22,575 108.0 Materials Fee - \$750: Students will be charged a Materials Fee.
+A refund for the Materials Fee will be calculated in accordance with federal and state refund policies upon the student's early departure from class with any upearned portion returned

 A set of tools will be provided (loaned) to the student at no additional charge during the time of their attendance.
 Applicants must pay a \$100 application fee at the time of signing the enrollment agreement.